ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 4. **Publication of Results**
 -----------------------------

 You can specify the moment when Artemis publishes the results of the exam, see `1.2 Create and Configure Exam`_.
 This is usually when the :ref:`exam assessment <exam_assessment>` ends, but you can specify this at any point in time.
-During the publication of the results, the student will be able to view their results from their summary page.
-You can also view the exam statistics from the exam *Scores* page and export the data into external platforms such as

-    `TUM Online <https://campus.tum.de/>`__ as a ``CSV`` file, see `4.1 Exam Scores`_.
+During the publication of the results, the student can view their results from their summary page.
+You can also view the exam statistics from the exam *Scores* page and export the data into external platforms such as `TUM Online <https://campus.tum.de>`_ as a ``CSV`` file, see `4.1 Exam Scores`_.

 4.1 Exam Scores
 ^^^^^^^^^^^^^^^